 From time to time Tasmania Performs identifies and develops relationships with performing artists at critical points in their careers that could benefit from long term mentoring.

-Previous artists assisted by Tasmania Performs have included Clare Dawson, Glen Murray, Mature Artist Dance Experience and Nathan Maynard
+Previous artists assisted by Tasmania Performs have included Clare Dawson, Glen Murray, Mature Artist Dance Experience, Nathan Maynard and Denni Proctor.

-Currently we are working with Kartanya Maynard, Jordy Gregg and Denni Proctor who are all indigenous emerging artists undertaking mentorships with Tasmania Performs assisted through Arts Tasmania by the Minister for the Arts.
+Currently we are working with Kartanya Maynard and Jordy Gregg who are both indigenous emerging artists undertaking mentorships with Tasmania Performs assisted through Arts Tasmania by the Minister for the Arts.